insrcd/labyrinth-game/README.md

 Solving the mystery of the Labynrith Below Labyrinth.

 Currently, this codebase is merely being used to design the basic systems and datatypes needed for the game.
-It is going to leverage the rust scripting engine RHAI for NPC
-/ Powers / AI development.
+It is going to leverage the rust scripting engine RHAI for NPC / Powers / AI development.

 ## Design Goals

-- Create a character for every Regular and Employee of
+- Create a character for every Regular and Employee of Labyrinth
 - Celler Trolls, Beer Wizards, Cantankerous owners oh my.
 - Sprites designed by Hadria Beth (https://hadriabeth.com)